hujanais/speedtest-dotnetcore/README.md

     - if you even want to delete this, use pm2 stop and pm2 delete.
     - reboot the pi.
     - confirm with pm2 list to make sure the application is registered and being monitored.
+    - if you need to recompile the application.
+        - pm2 list to find the name of the application managed by PM2.
+        - pm2 stop [app-name] to stop.
+        - dotnet build (if you do not stop PM2, the build will fail because the file will be in-use)
+        - pm2 start [app-name] to restart

 # Other thoughts.
     - You can also re-structure the code to be a run once instead of being run in a timer.
 This can easily be acheieved by using a cron job to run the application.